banks in puerto rico

 At CoopRincón, I was able to eliminate the fee by going to the branch and turning in my ATM card.
 Unfortunately, this meant I now had to go inside to withdrawal cash.
 In other words, MORE time in line which is exactly what I was trying to get away from.

-banking in puerto rico vs the states
+banks in puerto rico vs the states

 In the states, I genuinely felt valued at all the credit unions I’ve used.
 One time I purchased something online using PayPal and didn’t catch that it was set to pull from an account I was no longer funding.
 The next day I received a call from a representative of the credit union.
 I sheepishly told her it was a mistake and she told me that’s what she figured.
 She then proceeded to cancel the transaction with no fees charged.
 Had the money been available in another account, it would have been transferred automatically with complementary overdraft protection.